Hunky Dory: Background

 After David Bowie completed his third studio album, The Man Who Sold the World, in May 1970, he became less active in both the studio and on stage.
-His contract with music publisher Essex had expired and his new manager Tony Defries was facing prior contractual challenges.
-Bowie was also without a backing band, as the musicians on The Man Who Sold the World – including its producer and bassist Tony Visconti, guitarist Mick Ronson and drummer Mick Woodmansey – departed in August 1970 due to personal conflicts with the artist.
+His contract with the music publisher Essex had expired and his new manager Tony Defries was facing prior contractual challenges.
+Bowie was also without a backing band, as the musicians on The Man Who Sold the World – including its producer and bassist Tony Visconti, the guitarist Mick Ronson and the drummer Mick Woodmansey – departed in August 1970 due to personal conflicts with the artist.
 After hearing a demo of Bowie's "Holy Holy", recorded in autumn 1970, Defries signed the singer to a contract with Chrysalis, but thereafter limited his work with Bowie to focus on other projects.
-Bowie, who was devoting himself to songwriting, turned to Chrysalis partner Bob Grace, who loved the demo of "Holy Holy" and subsequently booked time at Radio Luxembourg's studios in London for Bowie to record his demos.
+Bowie, who was devoting himself to songwriting, turned to Chrysalis's partner Bob Grace, who loved the demo of "Holy Holy" and subsequently booked time at Radio Luxembourg's studios in London for Bowie to record his demos.
 "Holy Holy", recorded in November 1970 and released as a single in January 1971, was a commercial flop.

 The Man Who Sold the World was released in the United States through Mercury Records in November 1970.
 The album sold poorly but fared better both critically and commercially in the US than in the UK.
 It was played on American radio stations frequently and its "heavy rock content" increased interest in Bowie.
 The critical success of the album prompted Mercury to send Bowie on a promotional radio tour of the US in February 1971.
-The trip inspired him to write tribute songs for three American icons: artist Andy Warhol, singer-songwriter Bob Dylan and the rock band the Velvet Underground, more specifically their singer Lou Reed.
+The trip inspired him to write tribute songs for three American icons: the artist Andy Warhol, the singer-songwriter Bob Dylan and the rock band the Velvet Underground, more specifically their singer Lou Reed.
 After the tour, Bowie returned to his apartment in Haddon Hall, Beckenham, where he recorded many of his early 1970s demos, and began writing.
 According to his then-wife Angela, Bowie had spent time composing songs on piano rather than acoustic guitar, which would "infuse the flavour of the new album".
 In total, he composed over three-dozen songs there, many of which would appear on Hunky Dory and its follow-up album The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
 The first song Bowie wrote for Hunky Dory was "Oh!
 You Pretty Things" in January 1971.
 After recording its demo at Radio Luxembourg, Bowie gave the tape to Grace, who showed it to Peter Noone of Herman's Hermits.
 Noone decided to record his own version and release it as his debut single.